 The remote host implements TCP timestamps, as defined by RFC1323.
 A side effect of this feature is that the uptime of the remote host can be sometimes be computed.
+190.34.183.132: The uptime was estimated to 163052s, i.e. about 2 days.
+(Note that the clock is running at about 1000 Hz and will overflow in about 4294964s, that is 49 days)

-Check Point SecuRemote Hostname Information Disclosure / Simple Network services The Check Point SecuRemote service running on the remote host has an information disclosure vulnerability.
+Check Point SecuRemote Hostname Information Disclosure / Simple Network services

+The Check Point SecuRemote service running on the remote host has an information disclosure vulnerability.
 It is possible to obtain the hostnames of the firewall and the logging or management station.
 A remote, unauthenticated attacker could use this information to mount further attacks.

-Anonymous FTP Detection / FTP servers
+Anonymous FTP Detection/ FTP servers